dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

       +cluster_id: abcd-1234-wxyz
 ```

-If not configured, `dbt-spark` will use the built-in defaults: the all-purpose cluster (based on `cluster` in your connection profile), without creating a notebook.
+If not configured, `dbt-spark` will use the built-in defaults: the all-purpose cluster (based on `cluster` in your connection profile) without creating a notebook.
 The `dbt-databricks` adapter will default to the cluster configured in `http_path`.
 We encourage explicitly configuring the clusters for Python models in Databricks projects.

 **Installing packages:** When using all-purpose clusters, we recommend installing packages which you will be using to run your Python models.